On profinite groups in which centralizers have bounded rank: Preliminaries

 \begin{lemma} Let a profinite group $A$ act by automorphisms on a profinite group $G$ such that $(|G|,|A|)=1$.
 Then \begin{enumerate} \item[(i)] $G=[G,A]C_{G}(A)$. \item[(ii)] $[G,A,A]=[G,A]$. \item[(iii)] $C_{G/N}(A)=NC_G(A)/N$ for any $A$-invariant normal subgroup $N$ of $G$. \item[(iv)] For each prime $q\in\pi(G)$ there is an $A$-invariant Sylow $q$-subgroup in $G$. \end{enumerate} \end{lemma}

-The following theorem is immediate from the corresponding results on finite group obtained independently by Guralnick \cite{gu} and Lucchini \cite{lu}.
-For finite soluble groups the corresponding result was established by Kovacs \cite{kovacs} (in fact the result for soluble groups is sufficient for the purposes of this paper). \begin{theorem} Let $d$ be a positive integer and $G$ a profinite group in which every Sylow subgroup has rank at most $d$.
-Then the rank of $G$ is at most $d+1$. \end{theorem}
+The following theorem is immediate from the corresponding results on finite groups obtained independently by Guralnick \cite{gu} and Lucchini \cite{lu}.
+For finite soluble groups the corresponding result was established by Kovacs \cite{kovacs}. \begin{theorem} Let $r$ be a positive integer and $G$ a profinite group in which every Sylow subgroup has rank at most $r$.
+Then the rank of $G$ is at most $r+1$. \end{theorem}

 In the sequel we will need the following theorem, due to Khukhro \cite{khukhro}.
 We use the expression ``$(a,b,c\dots)$-bounded" to mean ``bounded from above by some function depending only on the parameters $a,b,c\dots$".